yash244466666/Catalog-of-My-things/README.md

   gem install rspec
 ```

-- To have postgreSQL installed (to create the tables in `database` folder)
+- To have postgreSQL installed (to create the tables in the `database` folder)

 ### Setup